typescript-cheatsheets/react/README.md

 ## React + TypeScript Starter Kits

+1. [Create React App](https://facebook.github.io/create-react-app/) - create React apps with no build configuration
-1. based on `create-react-app`
+2. based on `create-react-app`

-- [wmonk](https://github.com/wmonk/create-react-app-typescript)'s script is officially recommended but has very strict tslint rules
+- [wmonk](https://github.com/wmonk/create-react-app-typescript)'s script is a fork of create-react-app but has very strict tslint rules

    > In your command line: `create-react-app my-app --scripts-version=react-scripts-ts`